 If you are interested in a single tooth replacement in Milford or West Haven, contact our office today to schedule an appointment with our dental team.

 When you come in for an implant restoration, we will first determine if you are a good candidate and take x-rays to accurately plan the implant placement.
 Some patients may require additional treatments before implant placement, such as bone grafting.
 When your mouth is ready, you will return to our office and begin the implant placement process.

 Our dentist will insert the implant post into the jaw bone where the missing tooth is located.
 The implant replaces your natural tooth root and acts as your new tooth root to hold the replacement prosthetic.
-Once the implant has been placed, it needs time to heal before any crowns or other restorations can be placed on top of it.
+Once the tooth implant has been placed, it needs time to heal before any dental crowns or other restorations can be placed on top of it.

 Once the implant has healed, the next step is placing a temporary restoration over the implant.
 This allows us to make sure everything fits properly and looks great.
 After this is done, we will attach the abutment, which connects the crown to the implant.